 Figure 3.
-The structure of the proposed attention module modified U-Net model.
+The structure of the proposed Attunet.
 The output is a Nc channel map of the probabilities where Nc is the number of classes (Nc = 1 in this work).
 The attention module filters the features rather than connect the features directly.

-The initial learning rate was set to 0.00001.
-BCEWithLogitsLoss was used as the loss function which combines a sigmoid layer and the Binary Cross Entropy in one single class.
-Root Mean Squared Propagation (RMSProp) with a momentum 0.9 was utilized as the optimizer to update the network.
-The batch size of the dataset was set to 16.
+Each convolutional operation would follow a batch normalization to standardize the inputs and stabilize the learning procedure.

-There are some differences made in the attention-U-Net:
+There are some differences made in the AttuNet compared to U-Net model:

-(1) a attention module was used to increase the accuracy of the model.
+(1) An attention module was introduced to increase the accuracy of the model.
 The details of attention module were shown in Figure 2.
+This is because when applying image feature extraction, it will cause the lack of spatial local information and loss of pixel positioning, which will lead to the precision loss in the final crack segmentation.